-Election 2020: Paul Goldsmith to front media after admitting to error in Nats' numbers
+Election 2020: Paul Goldsmith fronts media after admitting to error in Nats' numbers

-National Party leader Judith Collins will finally launch her party's campaign today - but the lead up was blighted by a torpedo from Labour.
+National Party leader Judith Collins has finally launched her party's campaign today - but the lead-up was blighted by a torpedo from Labour.

 National's planned campaign launch had to be cancelled after the second outbreak of Covid-19 emerged just days before it.

-Collins will instead launch the campaign online - from Avalon studios near Wellington.
+Collins is instead launching the campaign online - from Avalon studios near Wellington.

-The lead up was hit after Labour's Grant Robertson revealed a $4 billion hole in National's economic plan.
+Before Collins joined the stage, National played a teaser-trailer – complete with an epic backing track and a voice over – for Collins with her talking about the current state of the country.

-There will be about 80 party supporters sitting in the studio for the launch to try to be give it some crowd atmosphere.
+Collins called it a "bittersweet day" given the party's campaign launch had to be virtual.

 Read More